-This document is a ☐ policy-level, ☒ project level Initial Study for evaluation of potential environmental impacts resulting with the proposed Conditional Use Permit (Refer to Exhibit "A" & "B").
+This document is a \square policy-level, \boxtimes project level Initial Study for evaluation of potential environmental impact resulting with the proposed Conditional Use Permit (Refer to Exhibit "A" & "B").

 B. CALIFORNIA ENVIRONMENTAL QUALITY ACT (CEQA) REQUIREMENTS AND THE IMPERIAL COUNTY'S GUIDELINES FOR IMPLEMENTING CEQA